What is Schema Therapy?

 When does it start?

-The next Group Schema Therapy for Eating Disorders program will begin in January 2022, with running on a Tuesday at 2.30pm.
+The next Group Schema Therapy for Eating Disorders program will begin on September 6th 2022 and will be running on a Tuesday at 2.30pm.

 How do I register?